Ivanjica (horse)

 Ivanjica (3 May 1972 - 1992) was an American-bred, French-trained Thoroughbred racehorse and broodmare.
 Amongst her Group One victories were the French 1000 Guineas in 1975 and the Prix de l'Arc de Triomphe in 1976.
+Ivanjica has a unique distinction for a racehorse of having her portrait painted by Pop artist Andy Warhol.

 Background

 Ivanjica was bred by her owner Jacques Wertheimer at Claiborne Farm in Paris, Kentucky.
 She was sired by Epsom Derby winner Sir Ivor out of the mare Astuce by the important French sire Vieux Manoir.
 The filly was named for the town of Ivanjica in the Moravica District of Serbia.

 Ivanjica was trained by Alec Head and ridden by his son Freddy.

 Racing career

-In 1975 Ivanjica won the French 1000 Guineas but was denied the opportunity to win the French Oaks as the race was cancelled owing to industrial action.
-In autumn she won the Prix Vermeille and finished third to Youth in the Washington, D.C.
-International Stakes.
+In 1975, Ivanjica won the French 1000 Guineas but was denied the opportunity to win the French Oaks as the race was cancelled owing to industrial action.
+In autumn, she won the Prix Vermeille.

-In 1976 Ivanjica won the Prix du Prince d'Orange and then capped off her career by giving owner Jacques Wertheimer the first of his two Prix de l'Arc de Triomphe wins.
+In 1976, Ivanjica won the Prix du Prince d'Orange and then capped off her career by giving owner Jacques Wertheimer the first of his two Prix de l'Arc de Triomphe wins.
+After Ivanjica finished third to Youth in the Washington, D.C.
+International Stakes she was retired.